 It’s almost the Fourth of July, which means we need all the portable foods!
 Whether you are playing potluck guest, barbecue host, or want to see how many different cookouts you can crash before you are chased away with hot grill tongs, this Slow Cooker Wild Rice Pilaf with Corn and Basil has you covered.
-It’s bright with the best flavors and ingredients of summer, can feed a crowd, and the crock pot does the cooking.

 Is cookout crashing a thing?
 It seems decidedly less stressful (and less rude) than wedding crashing, and you’re more likely to end up with new friends at the end instead of being taken out back by the bride’s older brother.

 Plus, it seems reasonably acceptable to show up at a cookout and barter food for entry, especially if that food happens to be a slow cooker filled with a delicious, summer-inspired wild rice pilaf.

 If you want to be even more certain of being admitted, pack a cooler.

 In all seriousness, I am very, very excited for this weekend of casual dining, backyard imbibing, and (hopefully) long afternoons spent lazing in the sun.
 Potluck-style meals like those traditional to the Fourth of July are my absolute favorites, whether I’m the one hosting or the one ringing the doorbell.

 As a potluck/cookout guest, I love contributing to the meal and sampling the tasty dishes that everyone brings.

 As a cookout host, I love that I don’t have to stress about putting together an entire menu…and sampling the tasty dishes that everyone brings.